-Copies of all correspondence about your diagnosis, treatment and care between your health and social care professionals and other professionals should be sent to you, unless you decide against it.
+In most cases, copies of all correspondence about your diagnosis, treatment and care between your health and social care professionals and other professionals should be sent to you, unless you decide against it.

 If as a result of the assessment the CMHT feel you need further support from them then they should work with you to develop a Care Plan and you will be allocated a key worker or Care Coordinator.